W00tstock

-w00tstock is a touring variety show billed as "3 Hours of Geeks & Music".
+w00tstock was a touring variety show billed as "3 Hours of Geeks & Music".
 It was created in 2009 by Wil Wheaton, Adam Savage and Paul and Storm.
-The first shows took place in 2009 in San Francisco and Los Angeles, and as of July 2015, a total of 20 shows had been presented.
+The first shows took place in 2009 in San Francisco and Los Angeles, and continued until 2016, a total of 21 shows having been presented.

 The name is a play on words combining Woodstock, the notable 1969 counterculture music festival, and w00t, an Internet slang word that expresses excitement.

 The versions

-Though the headliners for the show are Adam Savage, Wil Wheaton, and Paul and Storm, each evening’s performance includes a different group of special guests and is subtitled with a different version number.
+Though the headliners for the show were Adam Savage, Wil Wheaton, and Paul and Storm, each evening’s performance included a different group of special guests and was subtitled with a different version number.